 ‘Populate or perish’

-Calwell’s call for immediate migration was pivotal in the growth of Australia but just as significant were the final sentences of his speech: ‘The door to Australia will always be open within limits of our existing legislation to the people from the various dominions, United States of America and from European continental countries …’.
+Calwell’s call for immediate migration was significant but perhaps even more important were the final sentences of his speech: ‘The door to Australia will always be open within limits of our existing legislation to the people from the various dominions, United States of America and from European continental countries’.

 Calwell’s immigration policy

-This shift in government policy was deeply influenced by Melbourne economist WD Forsyth.
-In his 1942 book The Myth of Open Spaces, Forsyth argued that immigration and settlement should be linked not to the development of the rural sector, as had been the case after the First World War, but to the development of urban industry.
+In his 1942 book The Myth of Open Spaces, Forsyth argued that immigration and settlement should not be linked to the development of the rural sector, as had been the case after the First World War, but to the development of urban industry.

-Even before the end of the war, Australia had begun negotiating with Britain about a migration scheme.
-Some politicians, such as Winston Churchill, discouraged Britons from emigration and encouraged them to stay and rebuild their shattered country.
+Even before the end of the war, Australia began negotiations with Britain about a migration scheme.
+British politicians, including Prime Minister Winston Churchill, encouraged Britons to stay and rebuild their shattered country.
+Yet the Assisted Passage Migration Scheme (also known as the ‘Ten-Pound Pom’ scheme) proved extremely popular with war-weary British citizens.
+By 1947, more than 400,000 of them had registered.

 Eric Richards, Destination Australia: Migration to Australia since 1901, UNSW Press, Sydney, 2008.